-For over a year, most schools worldwide have been locking down and transitioning to online (remote) methods due to the COVID-19 pandemic (König, Jäger-Biela, & Glutsch, 2020; Murphy, 2020).
+For more than a year, most schools worldwide have been locking down and transitioning to online (remote) methods due to the COVID-19 pandemic (König, Jäger-Biela, & Glutsch, 2020; Murphy, 2020).
 UNESCO reports the learning activities of more than 1.5 billion students from 165 countries affected by the pandemic (Osman, 2020).
 In both synchronous and asynchronous, online learning in Hong Kong is conducted for an entire semester in spring (Moorhouse, 2020).
+In

-In Australia, school closures are in place from March 24, 2020 (Scull, Phillips, Sharma, & Garnier, 2020) and diverted to hybrid schooling.
+Australia, school closures are in place from March 24, 2020 (Scull, Phillips, Sharma, & Garnier, 2020) and diverted to hybrid schooling.
 Similarly, in Indonesia, the lockdown policy makes education providers change their learning system (Purwanto et al., 2020).
-Teachers face significant new challenges in adapting to online learning (König et al., 2020).
+Teachers face significant new challenges to adapt to online learning (König et al., 2020).

 Due to the influence of the Coronavirus pandemic situation since the beginning of 2020, distance learning has become a dominating and exciting research topic for research (Clark, Nong, Zhu, & Zhu, 2020; König et al., 2020).
 Many studies support the application and development of online learning.
-The online learning model provides more all educational opportunities for students (Abuhammad, 2020; Aldosemani, 2020).
-The survey results show that students are generally satisfied with the online learning experience (Jogezai et al., 2021; Osman, 2020; Scull et al., 2020).
-The implementation is very familiar with observation activities and laboratory-based experiments in science learning.
+The online learning model provides more educational opportunities for all students (Abuhammad, 2020; Aldosemani, 2020).
+The survey results show that students are satisfied with the online learning experience in general (Jogezai et al., 2021; Osman, 2020; Scull et al., 2020).
+In science learning, the implementation is very familiar with observation activities and laboratory-based experiments.
 Integrating science learning with real-world information-based and communication technology keeps students motivated and confident (Braund & Reiss, 2006).
-Dyrberg et al. (2017) explain that the utilization of Labster virtual laboratories can realize interactive learning and increase the confidence and pre-laboratory readiness of students majoring in pharmaceutical toxicology.
+Dyrberg et al. (2017) explain that the utilization of Labster virtual laboratories can realize interactive learning, increase confidence and pre-laboratory readiness of students majoring in pharmaceutical toxicology.
 Other applications such as Edmodo are also proven to increase the participation of secondary school students in biology learning (Permana & Chamisijatin, 2019).

 In fact, not all online learning operations are successful (Shi, Tong, & Long, 2021).
 Although student participation is high, they are less motivated if they are not directly involved in the learning process.
 (Dyrberg et al., 2017).
 On the other hand, Teachers struggle to balance cognitive, psychomotor, and affective aspects of synchronous and asynchronous learning.
 In practice, synchronous learning allows teachers and students to collaborate on material resources such as text, video, web browsing, and digital whiteboards.
-A synchronous environment will enable students and teachers to collaborate in virtual classrooms without geographical barriers.
+A synchronous environment allows students

+Commented [ZZ1]: This paragraph intends to survey the literature that supports online learning.
+The amount and breadth of the research cited is ok but the writing is problematic and requires major improvement. and teachers to collaborate in virtual classrooms without geographical barriers.
 Synchronous environments have long been used in learning due to their ease and flexibility (A. N. Chen, Wang, Chen, & Wang, 2008; N.-S. Chen & Ko, 2010; Shahabadi & Uplane, 2015; Wang, Chen, & Levy, 2010).
-Synchronous activities resemble face-to-face in physical classrooms but require complex learning activities due to their complexity (Meskill & Anthony, 2014).
-While synchronous classes provide advanced virtual faceto-face features, we believe they have drawbacks.
+Synchronous activities do resemble face-to-face in physical classrooms but require complex learning activities due to their complexity (Meskill & Anthony, 2014).
+While synchronous classes provide advanced virtual face-to-face features, we believe they have drawbacks.